MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/cdswebapiservice-query-data.md

 ---
-title: "Query Data sample (C#) (Common Data Service)| Microsoft Docs"
+title: "Query Data sample (C#) (Microsoft Dataverse)| Microsoft Docs"
-description: "This sample demonstrates how to query data of Common Data Service entity instances, using the Common Data Service Web API along with the CDSWebApiService class." ms.custom: "" ms.date: 07/15/2020 ms.service: powerapps
+description: "This sample demonstrates how to query data of Microsoft Dataverse entity instances, using the Dataverse Web API along with the CDSWebApiService class." ms.custom: "" ms.date: 07/15/2020 ms.service: powerapps